SMZR 32x100 / N52 - magnetic roller

 - By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Wide application in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or other modern machines.
+- Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical apparatus or other highly developed apparatuses.

 Disadvantages of neodymium magnets: